Menu Close

 Trin Schaeffer, Administrative Assistant, tschaeffer@knoxcounty.in.gov

 Trin has lived in Knox County since the age of 2.
-After graduating from Lincoln High School in 2019, they moved to Evansville and attended the University of Southern Indiana and obtained their bachelor’s in English literature in December of 2022.
-They have a passion for politics, philosophy, writing, and drawing and hopes to combine them one day by making their own visual novel.
-For 4 years, Trin ran their own business in the esports industry hosting events around the east coast and providing artistic services such as broadcasting, video editing, and graphic design, and they hope to use these skills to help this organization grow.
+After graduating from Lincoln High School in 2019, they moved to Evansville and attended the University of Southern Indiana and obtained their bachelor’s in English literature in December of 2023.
+They have a passion for politics, philosophy, writing, and drawing, and they hope to combine them one day by making their own graphic novel.
+For 4 years, Trin ran their own business in the esports industry and hosted events around the east coast on top of providing artistic services such as broadcasting, video editing, and graphic design, and they hope to use these skills to help this organization grow.
 Trin is proud to be a public servant and admires the work done by their co-workers here at CASA.